 IT’S INEVITABLE.
-When you tell someone that you’re planning to major in a subject like history or English, you get asked the dreaded question: “What are you going to do with that?”
+When you tell someone that you’re planning to major in a liberal arts field like history or English, you get asked the dreaded question: “What are you going to do with that degree?”

 You don’t really need to have an answer.
 If you want to major in a liberal arts subject, go for it.
 The practical stuff, like getting a job, will work itself out.
 In fact, liberal arts graduates are well suited for today’s job market.